alronz/b2c-database-selection/Redis/Examples/cache_management.md

 	}
 ````

-So we store the page contents inside a Redis String data structure and retrieve the contents using Redis get command.
+So we store the page contents inside a Redis String data structure and then retrieve the content using the get command.
 In case the page wasn't cached previously we use the useful Reids command setex to store the page contents and set an expiration time at the same time.